The Invisible Man (2005 TV series)

-The Invisible Man is an animated series produced by MoonScoop Group, in co-production with BRB Internacional, Screen 21, Rai Fiction, and SMEC Media and Entertainment, and with the participation of M6, Disney Television France, Antena 3 and Eurocartoons.
+The Invisible Man is an animated series produced by MoonScoop in co-production with BRB Internacional and Rai Fiction.
+It is loosely based on H. G. Wells' novel The Invisible Man.
 Each of the 26 episodes lasts 26–30 minutes.
 It was aired in Italy on Rai 2.

 Plot

 The story revolves around Alan Crystal, a genius but reckless teenager who is turned permanently invisible when an experiment goes awry.
 As with all good super-hero stories this one explores the issues related to leading a double life and keeping friends and secrets apart.
 He also finds himself a nemesis - Wallace Morton, a.k.a.
 Opacus.